dghorai/pygeoml/docs/AWS.md

 ================
 - `AWS S3`: Amazon S3 or Amazon Simple Storage Service is a service offered by Amazon Web Services that provides object storage through a web service interface.
 - `AWS Lambda`: AWS Lambda is an event-driven, serverless computing platform provided by Amazon as a part of Amazon Web Services.
-- `AWS Step Functions`: WS Step Functions is a serverless orchestration service that lets you integrate with AWS Lambda functions and other AWS services to build business-critical applications.
+- `AWS Step Functions`: AWS Step Functions is a serverless orchestration service that lets you integrate with AWS Lambda functions and other AWS services to build business-critical applications.
 Through Step Functions' graphical console, you see your application’s workflow as a series of event-driven steps.
 - `AWS SQS`: Amazon Simple Queue Service (Amazon SQS) lets you send, store, and receive messages between software components at any volume, without losing messages or requiring other services to be available.
 - `AWS ECR`: Amazon Elastic Container Registry (ECR) is a fully managed Docker container registry that makes it easy to store, share, and deploy container images.
 - `AWS API Gateway`: Amazon API Gateway is an AWS service for creating, publishing, maintaining, monitoring, and securing REST, HTTP, and WebSocket APIs at any scale.